-Supply chain and procurement procedures at the KRUK Group
+Supply chain and procurement procedures at KRUK S.A.

-At the KRUK Group, we care about the quality of our cooperation with suppliers, but we also work with those who, like our Group, acknowledge their business and social responsibility.
-This is why the Group has in place a Procurement Policy and a Procurement Policy Implementation Instruction, which define the rules applicable to the entire procurement process.
+As in the entire KRUK Group, also at KRUK S.A. we care about the quality of cooperation with suppliers, but we also work with those who, like the Company, acknowledge their business and social responsibility.
+This is why the Company has in place a Procurement Policy and a Procurement Policy Implementation Instruction, which define the rules applicable to the entire procurement process.
 The documents provide information on such matters as how to choose the best suppliers or maintain the best price/quality relationship for purchased goods and services.

-The principles that guide the Group's procurement procedures are as follows:
+The principles that guide KRUK S.A.'s procurement procedures are as follows: